Remedies, Symptoms and Causes of Endometriosis

-- Ginseng can be found in powder form, in capsules, dye and even in small pieces (that must be cooked before being consumed).
-In general, it should be taken twice a day, preferably on an empty stomach.
-It is generally recommended to take a break from this treatment for one week every 30 days.
+- You can find ginseng in powder form, in capsules, dye and even in small pieces (that must be cooked before being consumed).
+In general, you should take it twice a day, preferably on an empty stomach.
+Experts generally recommend to take a break from this treatment for one week every 30 days.

 - If you take ginseng in capsule form, the norm is to ingest a minimum of two capsules and a maximum of four per day (for capsules that are 500 mg each).
-If you take it in powder form, you should dissolve one tablespoon of the powder (1 gram approximately) in water or juice and drink it twice per day.
+If you take it in powder form, you should dissolve one tablespoon of the powder in water or juice and then drink it twice per day.

-- Chamomile infusions (Chamaemelum nobile).
-Another popular remedy that is more readily available than ginseng is a chamomile infusion, though this remedy is a bit lighter.
-To make the infusion, take 2 tablespoons of chamomile and add them to a cup of water, which should be boiled for 5 minutes.
+- Chamomile infusions (Chamaemelum nobile) are another popular remedy that is more readily available than ginseng.
+To make the infusion, take 2 tablespoons of chamomile and then add them to a cup of water, which should be boiled for 5 minutes.
 Drink this tea any time you feel pain.

 - Ginger (Zingiber officinale).
-Drink one cup of this ginger infusion when you are feeling nauseated as a symptom of endometriosis.
-This infusion is prepared with 3 tablespoons of ginger for every cup of water that you boil for five minutes.
+Drink one cup of this ginger infusion when you are feeling nauseous as a symptom of endometriosis.
+You can prepare this infusion with 3 tablespoons of ginger for every cup of water that you boil.

 - The technique of Acupressure is also useful.
-This is done by applying pressure to the spot that is five centimeters from the ankle bone and at the base where the thumb and index finger bones meet.
+You do this by applying pressure to the spot that is five centimeters from the ankle bone, and at the base where the thumb and index finger bones meet.
 Apply the strongest pressure you possibly can until your skin gets pink and it feels very hot but not burning.